 She decided to join the MCOI team because it seemed like a good opportunity to get out of her comfort zone and go meet other caregivers.
 She likes that this is another way to help people.

-She used to be anti-Union, but then a member of a previous MCOI team came to talk with her about all of the different ways that her fellow caregivers were making a difference for themselves and those they care for.
+She used to be anti-Union, but then a member of a previous MCOI team came to talk with her about all of the different ways that her fellow caregivers were making a difference for ourselves and those we care for.
 That’s when she decided to get involved and become an active member.

 Being a part of a MCOI team is her way to “pay it forward” to other caregivers and find out what issues are most important to them.